ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 RHEL system parameters can be configured in several places with a well-defined precedence.
 The `/etc/sysctl.conf` file is intended for use by the "local" system administrator.
 Parameter settings in `/etc/sysctl.conf` have the highest precedence with respect to the value settings.
 Other locations where system configuration parameters are read in order of precedence are: `/etc/sysctl.d/*.conf`, `/run/sysctl.d/*.conf` and `/usr/lib/sysctl.d/*.conf`.
 There are other locations for system configuration parameters as well.
 See the man pages for sysctl and sysctl.d for more details.

-NOTE: It is recommended that configuration parameter file names have a leading 2-digit number followed by a dash in order to clearly indicate the ordering in which the files should be processed at the time the machine is booted.
+*NOTE*: It is recommended that configuration parameter file names have a leading 2-digit number followed by a dash in order to clearly indicate the ordering in which the files should be processed at the time the machine is booted.
 (The files are processed in the lexical ordering of their names.)

 The following observations apply to a default RHEL image.
 The specific VM you are using may be configured differently.